mi-erasmusmc/JCdmBuilder/README.md

 Features
 ========
 * This builder supports the following ETLs:
 * Healthcare Cost and Utilization Project (HCUP) - Nationwide Inpatient Sample (NIS) to CDM version 4
 * Healthcare Cost and Utilization Project (HCUP) - Nationwide Inpatient Sample (NIS) to CDM version 5
 * You can also load data in CDM format from CSV files into the database
-* Creating the database structure and indices for CDM versions 4 or 5
+* Creating the database structure and indices for CDM versions 4 or 5, prepared for version 6
 * Loading the vocabulary from files into the database
 * Automatically creating condition and drug eras
 * Supports SQL Server, Oracle and PostgreSQL
+* Supports bulk load from CDV files for PostgreSQL
 * Command line interface for automated execution

 Screenshot